Pretty Lights: 2010–2011: Pretty Lights Music

-2012-2013: A Color Map of the Sun
+2012–2013: A Color Map of the Sun

 In 2012, Pretty Lights was featured in the musical documentary "Re:GENERATION Music Project" producing the track "Wayfaring Stranger," featuring Country music stars LeAnn Rimes and Ralph Stanley for a collaborative effort mixing two genres, namely electronic and country.

 Pretty Lights released a new full-length album titled A Color Map of the Sun on July 2, 2013.
 It is the first Pretty Lights album that does not rely on borrowed samples; Smith instead composed and recorded tracks with session musicians in studios in Brooklyn, New Orleans and Denver and pressed the recordings to vinyl, samples of which were then combined with modular synths and digital production methods.
 For his fall 2013 tour, Smith toured with a full band including drummer Adam Deitch, keyboardist Brian Coogan, keyboardist Borahm Lee, trombonist Scott Flynn and trumpeter Eric Bloom.

-On December 6, 2013 A Color Map of the Sun received a nomination for Best Dance/Electronica Album in the 2014 Grammys.
-On December 10, 2013 Pretty Lights released A Color Map of the Sun Remixes.
+On December 6, 2013, A Color Map of the Sun received a nomination for Best Dance/Electronica Album in the 2014 Grammys.
+On December 10, 2013, Pretty Lights released A Color Map of the Sun Remixes.

-2014-2017: New Orleans Reinvention and Pretty Lights Live
+2014–2018: New Orleans reinvention and Pretty Lights Live

 Following the 2014 Grammy Awards, Smith relocated to Los Angeles to begin work on a new album at Rick Rubin's Shangri-La studio.
 After several months of writing and recording, Smith relocated to New Orleans in mid-2014.
 Over the following two years, Smith recorded music with local musicians and played sporadic shows with the Analog Future Band.

-In 2015 Pretty Lights headlined the Suwannee Hulaween music festival the last weekend of October.
+In 2015, Pretty Lights headlined the Suwannee Hulaween music festival the last weekend of October.

-Following Analog Future's final show at New Orleans’ Buku Music + Art Project in March 2016, Smith soon formed the new band Pretty Lights Live.
+Following Analog Future's final show at New Orleans' Buku Music + Art Project in March 2016, Smith formed the new band Pretty Lights Live.
 The new band features Smith, drummer Alvin Ford Jr., keyboardist Brian Coogan, keyboardist Borahm Lee, and turntablist Chris Karns.
 On May 31, 2016, Smith announced that the band would embark on a five-stop "Episodic Festival" U.S. tour with two-day stops in Gilford, NH, Morrison, CO, Telluride, CO, Chicago, IL, and Nashville, TN.
 Shortly after, Coogan left the band and was replaced by Brandon Butler.

 In late 2016, Smith revealed that he was working on his first new album in four years, with a tentative release date set for April 2017.
 Pretty Lights Live is slated to play at several major U.S. music festivals in 2017, including Summer Camp Music Festival in May and Camp Bisco in July.
 The band then performed in Detroit, MI, Minneapolis, MN, and Philadelphia, PA, over the New Year's holiday period.

 "[T]he only shows of the summer, [and] possibly all" of 2018 took place at Red Rocks Amphitheatre on August 10 and 11, celebrating the tenth consecutive year of Pretty Lights performing there.

+Shortly after his 10th year anniversary shows at the Red Rocks Amphitheater, Smith took a break to focus on himself and his music.